 1997 – 2006

-The Python logo looks like a perforated tape used in the early days of electronic computers.
-It emphasizes the connection with the computer sphere, in particular with programming.
+The Python logo resembles perforated tape used in the early days of electronic computers.
+It emphasizes the connection to the computer sphere, particularly programming.
 The brand name consists of perforated letters that use large white dots instead of straight lines.
 The inscription has similar shadows formed from many small balls.
 This background makes the text three-dimensional.
 All letters are in lowercase.

 2006 – today

 The main symbol of identity consists of two snakeheads created by Designer Tim Parkin.
-Even after the logo’s appearance, it is still used unchanged, as it gives a clear idea of the product and is an instantly recognizable sign.
-The modernization touched upon minor details and almost did not affect the usual identity.
+Even after the logo’s introduction, it remains unchanged, as it conveys a clear idea of the product and is instantly recognizable.
+The modernization touched on minor details and did not significantly affect the usual identity.

-The heads have even geometric lines and precise angles, so the reptile’s nose is absent—it is blunt and chopped off.
+The heads have even geometric lines and precise angles, so the reptile’s nose is absent; it is blunt and chopped off.
 There is only a clear line of the neck and eyes in the form of a white ball, which gives the impression that a snake is gazing intently with an unblinking gaze.
-The structure of the arrangement of the bodies enhances the feeling of hypnosis: they repeat the ornament from the ancient drawings of the Mayan civilization.
+The arrangement of the bodies enhances the feeling of hypnosis: it repeats the ornamentation from ancient Mayan drawings.

 Font and Colors